Film Team

 Producer

 Peggy Case is an award-winning producer and director of dramas and documentaries.
-Her producing credits include Lynn Shelton’s feature debut We Go Way Back, David Russo’s dark, stylish comedy The Immaculate Conception of Little Dizzle and Robinson Devor’s provocative documentary, Zoo.
-Zoo was an official selection for the Sundance Documentary Competition and Cannes Directors Fortnight.
-Her directorial credits include a number of PBS productions -- the feature documentary Perfect Illusions, the series Inside the Box, and six spots awarded the Silver Promax and Cine Golden Eagle.
+Her producing credits include Lynn Shelton’s feature debut We Go Way Back, David Russo’s dark, stylish comedy The Immaculate Conception of Little Dizzle and Robinson Devor’s provocative documentary, Zoo, which was an official selection for the Sundance Documentary Competition and Cannes Directors Fortnight.
+Her directorial credits include a number of PBS productions—the feature documentary Perfect Illusions, the series Inside the Box, and six short documentaries awarded the Silver Promax and Cine Golden Eagle.
 Peggy is a Film Independent Fellow.
+She recently produced segments for MRB Productions’ Hero Dog Awards (broadcast on A&E Networks) and is serving as executive producer on Baby Doe, an upcoming feature documentary directed by Jessica Earnshaw.
+Her production company, Mad as Birds LLC, is based in Seattle.

 Tracy Rector